saschaszott/suma-tech/praxisteile/XX-git-update-workflow/README.md

 Die Ausgabe von `git status` zeigt keine Konflikte mehr an:

 ```
-On branch main
+On branch master
-Your branch is ahead of 'origin/main' by 1 commit.
+Your branch is ahead of 'origin/master' by 1 commit.
   (use "git push" to publish your local commits)

 nothing to commit, working tree clean